I am an SEO.

 There’s Free Stuff Too

-Although you might not be in need of links or a coaching session, there’s still plenty that this website can offer you.
+Although you might not be in need of links, a coaching session, or to fly over to Thailand for a conference, there’s still plenty that this website can offer you.

-If you’re looking for the most up-to-date onsite SEO guide that the web has to offer, check out the Diggity Evergreen Onsite SEO Guide found for free in the sidebar.
+If you’re looking for the most up-to-date onsite SEO guide that the web has to offer, check out the Diggity Evergreen Onsite SEO Guide by entering your email below.
 I update this guide once every few months with newly standardized onsite procedures produced straight from the Diggity Lab.

 My free blog posts highlight the exact same strategies I use to rank my own sites.
 You’ll find up-to-date techniques for both onsite and offsite SEO.
 Be sure to subscribe to my email list so you don’t miss any updates to the blog: